-1.4.1 Personal Income Tax (IRPEF Imposta sui redditi delle persone fisiche - tinna_s)
+1.4.1 Personal Income Tax (IRPEF Imposta sui redditi delle persone fisiche - tinna\s)

 IRPEF has been introduced in 1974, substituting a large number of previous real taxes on income.
 It is an individual and progressive tax on total income.
 Family dimension and composition is also taken into account by the system of deductions and tax credits.
 The tax is due by resident individuals (wherever the income is produced) and non-resident individuals (for incomes produced in Italy).
 The definition of taxable income is broad, but the actual tax base is smaller because several income sources are subject to separate taxation.
-The tax base is made of income from land and buildings, from employment and self-employment, business income and capital income in a marginal way (only a quote of dividends and capital gains from dividends and capital gains from a given type of holding - Partecipazione Qualificata4 - are included in the personal income tax base).
+In principal, the tax base is made of income from land and buildings, from employment and self-employment, business income and capital income (the latter only in a marginal way as most of capital income sources are subject to separate (proportional) taxation).